 Collections of old maps-many now on the Internet-can help you trace your ancestors’ route.
 The University of Alabama’s historical map collection, for example, helped me pinpoint where the Federal Road and the Tallapoosa River most nearly intersected.
 Many state archives have map collections, and the University of Texas’ Perry-Castaneda Library has historical maps from across the country.

 Consider your ancestors’ possible motives for embarking on the often-perilous journey west, and match their movements to mass migrations at that point in history.
 Did the Gold Rush lure your family to California?
 Did they, like many of my forebears, catch “Alabama fever” in the first half of the 19th century, as former Indian lands were opened to settlement?
 Your ancestors might have had less pecuniary motivations for migrating, such as the Latter-day Saints who followed the Mormon Trail to Utah, or my great-great-grandfather the Rev. Robert R. Dickinson, a “circuit rider” Methodist minister in Alabama in 1840.

 Migrations were involuntary for some, such as the 16,000 Cherokee who followed the Trail of Tears to Oklahoma in 1838, or the Nez Perce who fled the US Cavalry in 1877.
-Histories of displaced tribes will help you sort out their movements, as will Bureau of Indian Affairs records at the National Archives and Records Administration and Family Tree Magazine‘s April 2004 American Indian research guide.
+Histories of displaced tribes will help you sort out their movements, as will Bureau of Indian Affairs records at the National Archives and Records Administration.

-Get help tracing your ancestors across the USA with Family Tree Magazine’s State Research Guides—available as individual digital downloads for each state, or compiled in a book or CD.
+Get help tracing your ancestors across the USA with Family Tree Magazine’s State Research Guides.